pvillela/rust-bench-diff/src/lib.md

 This library addresses the ordering effect and random noise challenges as follows.
 Given two functions `f1` and `f2`:

-- It repeatedly executes *quads* of pairs (`f1`, `f2`), (`f1`, `f2`), (`f2`, `f1`), (`f2`, `f1`).
+- It repeatedly executes *duos* of pairs (`f1`, `f2`), (`f2`, `f1`).
 This ensures the following:
   - Obviously, both functions are executed the same number of times.
   - Each function is executed as many times preceded by itself as preceded by the other function.
-This removes the ordering effect for the functions.
+This removes the ordering effect.
-  - Each function pair is executed as many times preceded by itself as preceded by the other function pair.
-This removes the ordering effect for the pairs of functions.
+  - Because the function excutions are paired, those executions are in close time proximity to each other, so the time-dependent variation is effectively neutralized in the comparison of latencies (even though it may persist in the latency distributions of the individual functions).
   - Latencies can be compared pairwise, as well as overall for both functions.
 This enables the analysis of data with statistical methods targeting either two independent samples or a single paired sample.
-- The number of function executions can be specified to mitigate random noise.
+- The number of function executions can be specified according to the desired levels of confidence and fine-grained discrimination.
 More on this in the [Statistical Details](#statistical-details) section.
 - It warms-up by executing the above pattern for 3 seconds before it starts tallying the results.
 This is similar to the `Criterion` warm-up strategy.

 CONTINUE HERE